harigopinath/delfner/README.md

     pip install databricks-cli <br>
     pip install dbx

-7. Create a new branch and work on any changes required for your specific use case or create new methods/classes that can be reused by other teams
+6. Create a new branch and work on any changes required for your specific use case or create new methods/classes that can be reused by other teams

+7. Only team leads will be allowed to review the changes in a branch and merge it to the master branch

   Steps to install the latest library in your databricks cluster?